Diné Bahaneʼ: The Fourth World

+In Mescalito et al., the niłch’í dineé arrived into a fourth world, which was red.
+In this world they found the k’isáani or the Pueblos.
+In this world the First Woman and First Man were created, along with their children, the bigger animals, pottery, and many other things.
+The only thing that was missing was some of the mountains.
+There was a flood that led the niłch’í dinée, k’isáani, and the people to a reed where they stood for 24 days until they arrived to the Fifth world, the bright world.

+The Fourth / Fifth World or

 After the people had all emerged into the Fourth, or White World, they saw the water continuing to rise in the Third World beneath them.
+In Mescalito et al., the White World is, in reality, the fifth world.

 Big Water Creature pushed her head through the opening in the reed.
 Her curly hair floated on the water, and lightning flashed from her black horn and her yellow horn.
 First Man asked Big Water Creature why she had come.
 She said nothing.
 But the Coyote named First Angry came forward wearing his skin coat.
 He said "Perhaps it is because of this," and drew the two babies from under his coat.
 Turquoise Boy took a basket and filled it with turquoise.
 On top of the turquoise he placed the blue pollen from blue flowers and yellow pollen from the corn, and pollen from water flags, and on top of these he placed the crystal, which is river pollen.
 This basket he gave to Coyote, who put it between the horns of the Big Water Creature, and on the basket he placed the two children.
 The Big Water Creature disappeared down into the reed, and the water with her.